-I remember well the large “Promise Keepers” events in the mid 90’s.
+I remember well the large “Promise Keepers” events during the mid 90’s.
 I attended the first two at the old Metrodome in Minneapolis.
 There were over 60,000 men in attendance.
-It was like a hug pep rally for Jesus, with men shouting praises to God, making heart felt commitment to be a man of God.
-The energy from such a “spiritual pep rally” created instant followers of Jesus.
-Female reporters from the local papers came to spy, searching for an explanation for the gathering.
-It simply could not explain in the natural.
+It was like a hug pep rally for Jesus, with men shouting praises to God, making heartfelt commitments to be men of God.
+The energy from these “spiritual pep rallies” created instant followers of Jesus.
+Female reporters from local papers came to spy, searching for an explanation for the gathering.
+But it simply could not be explained in the natural.

-Obviously it was the spirit of God.
+Obviously it was the Spirit of God.
 I brought men, both young and old, including my two sons.
 It was a inspiring time of be a man of God.
 What a difference 25 years makes.
 In those days, there was a tangible sense of God working in the lives of men.
-Today men are accused of masculinity being “toxic” while the #MeToo movement is exposing men as sexual predators.
-What happened to the visible men’s movement?
-The national consciousness has certainly turned hostile regarding the masculine.
+Today, however, men are accused of “toxic masculinity” while the #MeToo movement is exposing men as sexual predators.
+What happened?
+The national consciousness has certainly turned hostile regarding the masculine – and men in general.

-Movements that are visibly large, providing the spiritual boast of a pep rally, are ineffective in helping sustain a healthy spiritual life.
-Men need face to face relationships with other men.
-Real change comes through small groups of men (Band of Brothers), who are intentional about life style change and character formation.
+Large movements that offer the spiritual boost of a pep rally tend to be ineffective in helping sustain a healthy spiritual life.
+Men need consistent, face-to-face relationships with other men.
+Real change comes through small groups of men (like a Band of Brothers), that are intentional about lifestyle change and character formation.
 The AA model of soul care brings such change.
 Most men are reluctant to join.
 They need to see the value of being vulnerable with other guys.
 They need to know it is safe.

 A recent article in Christianity Today concluded by saying, “The future of men’s ministry will remain small for a long time.”
 I agree.
-The large group gatherings, the monthly men’s event and even annual retreat will not bring the transformation needed for men to grow in Christlikeness in a post-Christian culture.
-It might create a spark, but not light the fire needed to created change.
+Large group gatherings, a monthly men’s event, and even an annual retreat will not bring the transformation needed for men to grow in Christlikeness in a post-Christian culture.
+It might create a spark, but not light the fire needed to foster true change.
 “Stereotypes about ‘that’s just how men are’ have turned much darker in the last few years.”